manski117/pokemon-random-team-generator/pokemon-random-team-generator/README.md

 ## Export to modal
 - make modal appear with text on button press.

+## TODO: Debug/Fix:
+- make sure locked pkmn are added to array before randomizing the rest.

 ## Tests to write:
 - make sure no pokemon have same species
 - make sure no same item